MatthiasHaslberger/matthiashaslberger.github.io/02_research.markdown

 <details>
   <summary>Abstract</summary>

-Generative artificial intelligence is beginning to transform the world of work, reconfiguring economic and political inequalities in the process.
-Based on a pre-registered online experiment with a near-representative sample of 1,041 working-age adults from the UK we show that direct exposure to generative AI reduces worries about job prospects and leads to a more positive attitude towards the technology.
-We find that gender, education, and performance moderate the effect.
-AI use leads to more progressive social policy preferences, including support for retraining measures.
-An analysis of open-ended questions shows thoughtful engagement with the implications of AI and few signs of partisan cueing.
-This letter provides a first big-picture investigation of the political implications of generative AI and outlines the contours of a research agenda for scholars interested in the latest iteration of technological change.
+Scholars interested in the effect of automation on policy preferences have commonly argued that (perceived) risk predicts demand for insurance.
+Generative AI potentially challenges this dynamic.
+Based on a pre-registered online experiment with a near-representative sample of 1,041 working-age adults from the UK we show that direct exposure to generative AI in text-based tasks does not increase worries about job prospects and leads to a more positive attitude towards the technology.
+Despite this, treated respondents show greater support for progressive social policy and place themselves politically further left, indicating that sociotropic preferences dominate self-interest.
+Text analysis of an open-ended question shows thoughtful engagement with the implications of AI and no signs of partisan cueing.
+This article provides a first big-picture investigation of the political implications of generative AI and outlines avenues for further research.
 </details>
 <p> </p>